jonathanhines/midtown/services/mva.markdown

 layout: page
 title: Services For Motor Vehicle Accident Clients
 permalink: /services/mva
+description: "If you’ve been in a Motor Vehicle Accident (MVA) and are experiencing Anxiety, Depression and/or Post-Traumatic Stress Disorder (PTSD), you don’t have to journey alone.
+Our caring and skilled Social Workers / Psychotherapists will walk with you.
+We'll help you regain a sense of control."
+image: "/assets/images/sore.jpg"
 ---

 If you’ve been in a Motor Vehicle Accident (MVA) and are experiencing Anxiety, Depression and/or Post-Traumatic Stress Disorder (PTSD), you don’t have to journey alone.
 Our caring and skilled Social Workers / Psychotherapists will walk with you.
 We'll help you regain a sense of control.
 [Email](mailto:admin@midtowncounselling.ca) or [call](tel:2263133335) to find out how Midtown Counselling can support your recovery.